MpuzaInc/Machine-Learning-Fundamentals/README.md

 K-Nearest Neighbor (KNN)
 Logistic Regression

+## ✨ Covered Topics

+- Choosing the best value of K to be used in KNN using K-fold Cross validation
+- training KNN MODEL
+- train Logistic Regression Model
+- Evaluation Metrics:
+  - Accuracy
+  - Precision
+  - Recall
+  - F1 score
+- Confusion Matrix

 ## 📁 Included Files

 - `BANK NOTE CLASSIFICATION` – Main notebook with all examples and explanations.